 Solar Modules, Strings, and Arrays

 Solar modules are collections of individual photovoltaic cells.
-Solar modules are linked together to form “strings,” which are combined to form “arrays.”
-The arrays are ultimately connected to your electrical system to deliver solar power to your home.
+They link together to form “strings,” which combine to form “arrays.”
+The arrays ultimately connect to your electrical system to deliver solar power to your home.

 Watts and Kilowatts

-The power generation capacity of a PV panel is rated in watts, just as a light bulb’s power usage is rated.
+The power generation capacity of a PV panel is rated in watts, just as a light bulb’s power.
 A typical PV panel has a power capacity of approximately 300 watts.
-When many panels are linked together to form an array, the power capacity is often referred to in units of kilowatts (kW) or 1,000 watts.
+When many panels link together to form an array, the power capacity is often referred to in units of kilowatts (kW) or 1,000 watts.

 Federal Investment Tax Credit (ITC)

 The federal commercial tax for solar is equal to 30% of the installed cost of the project, with no cap.
 The credit was extended through 2016 in the Energy Improvement and Extension Act of 2008 (“the bailout bill”).
-Eligibility for this tax credit is determined by a customer’s individual tax liability and should be evaluated with the help of your accountant or tax advisor.
+A customer’s individual tax liability determines their eligibility for this tax credit.